-- a) Identify and differentiate the features of the classic short rate models including the Vasicek and the Cox-Ingersoll-Ross (CIR) models. - b) Understand and explain the terms Time Homogeneous Models, Affine Term Structure Models and Affine Coefficient models and explain their significance in the context of short rate interest models. - c) Explain the dynamics of and motivation for the Hull-White extension of the Vasicek model. - d) Explain the features of the Black-Karasinski model - e) Understand and explain the relationship between market-quoted caplet volatilities and model volatilities. - f) Explain how deterministic shifts can be used to fit any given interest rate term structure and demonstrate an understanding of the CIR++ model. - g) Understand and explain the features of the G2++ model, including: The motivation for more than one factor, calibration approaches, the pricing of bonds and options, and the model's relationship to the two-factor Hull-White model - h) Explain the set up and motivation of the lognormal Forward LIBOR Model (LFM) - i) Describe the calibration of the LFM to Cap and Floor prices - j) Explain the LFM drift terms and their dependence on the calibration and choice of numeraire - k) Define and explain the concept of volatility smile and some arguments for its existence - I) Calculate the hedge ratio for a call option given the dependency of the Black-Scholes volatility on the underlying - m) Compare and contrast "floating" and "sticky" smiles - n) Calculate the risk-neutral density given call option prices - o) Identify several stylized empirical facts about smiles in a variety of options markets - p) Describe and contrast several approaches for modeling smiles, including: Stochastic Volatility, local-volatility, jump-diffusions, variance-gamma and mixture models. - q) Describe and explain various issues and approaches for fitting a volatility surface
+- a) Identify and differentiate the features of the classic short rate models including the Vasicek and the Cox-Ingersoll-Ross (CIR) models. - b) Understand and explain the terms Time Homogeneous Models, Affine Term Structure Models and Affine Coefficient models and explain their significance in the context of short rate interest models. - c) Explain the dynamics of and motivation for the Hull-White extension of the Vasicek model. - d) Explain the features of the Black-Karasinski model - e) Understand and explain the relationship between market-quoted caplet volatilities and model volatilities. - f) Explain how deterministic shifts can be used to fit any given interest rate term structure - g) Demonstrate an understanding of the CIR++ model. - h) Understand and explain the features of the G2++ model, including: The motivation for more than one factor, calibration approaches, the pricing of bonds and options, and the model's relationship to the two-factor Hull-White model - i) Explain the set up and motivation of the lognormal Forward LIBOR Model (LFM) - j) Describe the calibration of the LFM to Cap and Floor prices - k) Explain the LFM drift terms and their dependence on the calibration and choice of numeraire - I) Define and explain the concept of volatility smile and some arguments for its existence - m) Calculate the hedge ratio for a call option given the dependency of the Black-Scholes volatility on the underlying - n) Compare and contrast "floating" and "sticky" smiles - o) Calculate the risk-neutral density given call option prices - p) Identify several stylized empirical facts about smiles in a variety of options markets - q) Describe and contrast several approaches for modeling smiles, including: Stochastic Volatility, localvolatility, jump-diffusions, variance-gamma and mixture models. - r) Describe and explain various issues and approaches for fitting a volatility surface

-Quantitative Finance Investment - Advanced Fall 2014 / Spring 2015
+Quantitative Finance Investment - Advanced Fall 2015 / Spring 2016